Wondering how to improve short-term memory after brain injury? You’ve come to the right place.

 - Remember what’s on their grocery list

 Essentially, short-term memory allows you to learn new things and interact with the world.
 This can explain why behavior changes after TBI are quite common.

 Causes of Short-Term Memory Loss After Brain Injury

 Several brain regions help process and encode memories, and damage to any of these areas can cause short-term memory loss.
 Some of the main areas of the brain involved in memory include the:

 Even if a brain injury does not directly damage these areas, research has shown that prolonged levels of stress can shrink the hippocampus.
-This helps explain why even mild traumatic brain injury survivors can experience memory loss.
+This helps explain why even individuals with mild TBIs or concussions can experience memory loss.

 Cognitive Tricks to Improve Short-Term Memory After Brain Injury